royaltm/spectrusty-tutorial/step5.md

 * an [AY-3-8910 Programmable Sound Processor](https://en.wikipedia.org/wiki/General_Instrument_AY-3-8910)
 * .. with an [RS-232](https://en.wikipedia.org/wiki/RS-232) and an [external keypad](http://www.fruitcake.plus.com/Sinclair/Spectrum128/Keypad/Spectrum128Keypad.htm).

-We are going to skip the `RS-232` in this tutorial.
+I'm going to skip the `RS-232` in this tutorial.
 But otherwise, we'll add a 128k model to the emulator that features all of the above.

 First, update imports: